-For TIN level attribution, TIN 1 is attributed the episode because it billed the trigger services for the patient.
+For TIN level attribution, TIN 1 is attributed the episode because it billed the trigger services for the patient and has at least one clinician, Clinician A, that prescribed at least 2 condition-related prescriptions at different time points to 2 different patients.
 For TIN-NPI level attribution, Clinician A bills 5 qualifying services (5/10, 50%), Clinician B bills 2 services (2/10, 20%), and Clinician C bills 3 services (3/10, 30%) during the episode window.
 Clinicians A and C met the 30% threshold, so they are considered for attribution.
 Clinician B did not meet the 30% threshold, so it is not considered for attribution.

-• Check: Clinician A billed at least one trigger or confirming code within 1 year prior to or on the episode start date, so it is considered for attribution.
-Clinician C did not bill any such services. so Clinician C is not considered for attribution.
+Check 1: Clinician A billed at least one trigger or confirming code within 1 year prior to or on the episode start date, so it is considered for attribution.
+Clinician C did not bill any such services, so Clinician C is not considered for attribution. • Check 2: Clinician A also prescribed at least 2 condition-related prescriptions at different time points to 2 different patients during the measurement period plus a one-year lookback period.
+Therefore, Clinician A is considered for attribution.

-Since only Clinician A met the 30% threshold and the additional check, it is attributed this episode.
+Since only Clinician A met the 30% threshold and the 2 additional checks, it is attributed this episode.